 Fishing Reel Maintenance

-- Open up your reel and check if there is any sand or dirt in the bearings, gears and brake handles.
+- Open up your reel and check for sand or dirt in the bearings, gears, and brake handles.

 - If there is excessive grime on the line, run the line through a paper towel soaked with rubbing alcohol to clean it up.
 This method also works well on sticky knots and tangles.

 - Polish the metal parts with candle wax or light machine oil to keep them looking shiny.
-It also prevent oxidation that can lead to rusting.
+It also prevents oxidation which can lead to rusting.

 - Grease moving parts with a quality lubricant such as marine grease or white lithium grease.